-I had made mayonnaise biscuits a few times in the past, and honestly, wasn’t that fond of them.
-The texture was ok – it was more of the taste I wasn’t crazy about.
+I had made mayonnaise biscuits a few times in the past, and honestly, was not that fond of them.
+The texture was ok – it was more of the taste I was not crazy about.
 The biscuits had a “tang” taste – which, of course, was because of the addition of mayonnaise.
-So, needless to say, when I came across the recipe for the chocolate cake using the same ingredient I wasn’t that fond of…I hesitated.
+So, needless to say, when I came across the recipe for the chocolate cake using the same ingredient I was not that fond of…I hesitated.

 The recipe I found promised a “super moist” chocolate cake and looked very simple.
 How simple?
 It called for a chocolate cake mix!
 I had a chocolate cake mix on hand, so…I decided to go for it.
 Before I did though, I called my Grandma Barbra who labeled this cake an “old fashioned” cake and said that she used to eat it as a little girl.
 She told me to try it and to bring her a piece…which I did.

-I used “Hellman’s” real mayonnaise for this recipe and a ”Duncan Hines” Devil’s Food cake mix.
+I used “Hellman’s” real mayonnaise for this recipe and a “Duncan Hines” Devil’s Food cake mix.
 For the frosting you could use homemade frosting or canned.
 I prefer homemade any day and the recipes for homemade frosting are endless!
-If you have powdered sugar, butter, vanilla, chocolate and milk (or cream) on hand, just made homemade – you’ll be glad you did.
+If you have powdered sugar, butter, vanilla, chocolate and milk (or cream) on hand, just make homemade – you will be glad you did.
 But, either can be used here.

 Chocolate Mayonnaise Cake